ctrl-exec - Security Operations

 WINDOW_SECONDS=300 # one call per agent per 5 minutes

-# Only apply rate-limit logic to the target script
+# Only apply rate-limit logic to the rotate operation

-# Pass all other scripts through to normal token validation
+# Pass all other actions through to normal token validation

 if [ "$ENVEXEC_TOKEN" = "$TOKEN_ROTATION" ]; then exit 0; fi